 Q: Why does Castle Branch continue to reject my TB test?

 A: Make sure when you upload the document it contains a date and time for the injections given, and a date and time and signature for each time it was read.
 Make sure the date falls within the one year time frame for your requirements.
 If you are uploading a 2 step TB test be sure the two tests are within 11 months of each other for them to be accepted as a 2 step.
 Please make sure there is a heading from the healthcare provider’s office at the top of you form stating where you had the test done.
 If you are still unsure why your document in being rejected please email the Student Health Services Office including your name and phone number.

 Q: What is the purpose of a 2 step TB test?

 A: A 2 step TB test is required of students to begin their program to prove you do not have active TB.
 The initial skin test could have a false negative when you are initially tested.
-The second test done 1 week to 11 months apart is to ensure you are in fact negative for TB.
+The second test needs to be administered 1-3 weeks apart to ensure you are in fact negative for TB.
 These standards are developed from the CDC website and used widely to test those working in the healthcare community.
 Once you have had the 2 step TB test the 1 injection and 1 reading 48-72 hours later will be what is required for renewal.

 Q: What if I don’t know when I had my vaccinations for MMR?